SkillsUnion/tamkeen-cloud/0-capstone-project/capstone-project.md

 This capstone project is designed to help you apply and demonstrate the knowledge and skills you have acquired throughout the Cloud Engineering (AWS) program.
 It reflects real-world practices in cloud infrastructure deployment, automation, and operations using AWS services.

-You may choose from two levels of difficulty—**Basic** or **Advanced**—based on your comfort level and experience.
+You may choose from the options below based on your comfort level and experience.
 The project will span **two weeks**, during which instructors will be available to support you.
 There will be regular check-ins and a final presentation at the end of the project period.

 You can choose to complete the project **individually** or in **groups**.
 Collaboration is encouraged through the Disco platform or other communication tools to simulate teamwork in a professional cloud engineering environment.